rambodazimi/rambodazimi.github.io/content/authors/admin/_index.md

 ## About Me

 Driven software engineering graduate from McGill University, with a CGPA of 3.67/4, specializing in Machine Learning and Software Engineering.
-Currently working at MILA and McGill University on several impactful projects ranging from software engineering to ML models.
+Currently working at MILA and McGill University on several impactful projects ranging from efficient fine-tuning of LLMs to improving fabrication predictability using computer vision models such as U-Net.
 Proficient in Python, Java, C, PyTorch, TensorFlow, Pandas, cv2, and more.
 Previously interned twice at Ericsson as a Network Engineer Intern and IT Intern at Walter Surface Technologies.